Vedant021004/Tensorflow/README.md

 where:

-$$
-\eta = learning\ rate
+η = learning rate
-$$

-So the gradient gives the optimizer the local slope information needed to improve the parameter.

-11 — Where Does Adam Enter?

-This was another key distinction:

-Backpropagation ≠ Adam

-They have different jobs.
+So now we know:

+Loss
+  ↓
 Backpropagation

-"Give me the gradients."

-Adam

-"Now that I have the gradients, how should I update each parameter?"

-Complete flow:

-Forward Pass
+  ↓
+Gradients

+But something still has to use those gradients.

+That's the optimizer.

+12 — 🔧 What Is an Optimizer?

+An optimizer decides how the model parameters should be updated using the gradients.

+The simplest idea:

+Current Weight
       │
+      + Gradient
+      + Learning Rate
+      │
       ▼
- Prediction
+Updated Weight

+Common optimizers include:

+SGD
+Adam
+RMSprop

+13 — 🚀 So What Exactly Is Adam?

+Adam = Adaptive Moment Estimation

+Adam receives the gradients calculated through backpropagation.

+It then uses information from the current and previous gradients to make adaptive parameter updates.

+Very simplified:

+                 Gradient
                     │
+          ┌─────────┴─────────┐
+          ▼                   ▼
+  Gradient history     Squared-gradient history
+          │                   │
+          └─────────┬─────────┘
                     ▼
-    Loss
+                   ADAM
                     │
                     ▼
+             Weight Update

+Adam maintains moving estimates related to:

+the gradients

+the squared gradients

+This helps it adapt the update size for individual parameters.

+14 — ⚔️ Backpropagation vs Adam

+This distinction is worth memorizing.

 Backpropagation
-     │
-     ▼
-  Gradients
-     │
-     ▼

 Adam
-     │
-     ▼
-Updated Weights & Biases

-12 — Why Adam Instead of a Basic Update?

-Basic gradient descent looks roughly like:

-$$
-w_{new}=w_{old}-learning_rate\times gradient
-$$

-Adam is more sophisticated.

-It keeps moving estimates related to:

-gradients
+Calculates gradients

-squared gradients
+Uses gradients

+Uses chain rule

+Optimization algorithm

+Tells how parameters affect loss

-This helps it adapt parameter updates during training.
+Decides parameter updates

-You don't need to memorize Adam's full equation yet.

-For now:

-Backprop tells Adam what the gradients are.
-Adam uses that information plus running gradient statistics to decide the parameter updates.

-13 — Put Everything Together
+Does not choose the full update strategy

+Updates weights and biases

+In One Line

+Backpropagation → "What are the gradients?"

+Adam            → "Cool.
+Now how should I use them?"

+15 — 🔄 One Complete Training Step

+Now everything connects.

 flowchart TD
-    A[Input Data] --> B[Neurons: Wx + b]
+    A["📥 Training Data"] --> B["Forward Pass"]
-    B --> C[Activation: ReLU]
+    B --> C["🔮 Prediction"]
-    C --> D[Hidden Representation]
+    C --> D["📉 Calculate Loss"]
-    D --> E[Output Layer]
+    D --> E["↩️ Backpropagation"]
-    E --> F[Prediction]
+    E --> F["📐 Gradients"]
-    F --> G[Loss]
+    F --> G["🚀 Adam Optimizer"]
-    G --> H[Backpropagation]
+    G --> H["🔧 Update Weights & Biases"]
-    H --> I[Gradients]
+    H --> I["Next Training Step"]

-    I --> J[Adam Optimizer]
-    J --> K[Update Weights & Biases]
-    K --> B
+Or in plain language:

+1. Give data to network
+          ↓
+2. Network predicts
+          ↓
+3. Calculate how wrong it was
+          ↓
+4. Backpropagation calculates gradients
+          ↓
+5. Adam receives gradients
+          ↓
+6. Adam updates weights and biases
+          ↓
+7. Repeat

-This loop is training.
+That's training.

-14 — TensorFlow Version
+16 — 💻 TensorFlow Example

 import tensorflow as tf
 from tensorflow import keras
 import numpy as np

-# Features:
-# [hours_studied, attendance, previous_score]

 X = np.array([
     [1, 50, 35],